Lean Manufacturing = Eliminating Waste

 The Plan-Do-Check-Act (PDCA) cycle is equally relevant for Purchasing and Supply Chain management organizations as it is on the shop floor.
 Team members and managers need to constantly assess the current state in contrast to the next target condition and challenge themselves to define and take action on the next experiment that will move the function forward.
 Set goals.
 Try changes.
 Evaluate the results.
 Make adjustments.
 Repeat.

-If you assess your current state, create your future vision, establish your strategies and action plans, implement improvements to eliminate non-value add activity, develop strategic capabilities, and then measure your progress, you’re well on the way to a healthy and thriving manufacturing company!
+If you assess your current state, create your future vision, establish your strategies and action plans, implement improvements to eliminate non-value-added activities, develop strategic capabilities, and then measure your progress, you’re well on the way to a healthy and thriving manufacturing company!
 These types of adjustments can increase profits and improve your competitiveness.
-To learn more about lean purchasing or our other events, check out our calendar for future workshops!